noisefloordev/mosaix/readme.md

 The object must be a sphere, but it can be scaled and rotated into oblong shapes to cover non-spherical areas.

+The "Sphere Collider" component should be deleted from the sphere, so objects don't collide with it.

 Mask Fade can be set to fade away the mosaic.
 At 0, the mosaic cuts off sharply at the edge of the sphere.